innFactory/bootstrap-play2/README.md

 sbt slickGen
 ```

+after that you will have to mark the folder target/scala-x.xx/scr_managed as "generated sources root"

 ## Testing

 You can run functional tests against an in memory database and Slick easily with Play from a clean slate: